+Happy September!
 I love this time of year…there are apples everywhere!
-Here are 8 of our favorite apple activities for preschoolers.
+There are so many things you can do with apples, so here are 8 of our favorite apple activities for preschoolers.

 This recipe is fun to make with your preschooler, and it tastes so good!
 It reminds me of warm apple pie filling.
 To get the recipe, see this post.